JAMORE20/JAVIERMR/README.md

 X3: Leaf Area
 X4: Fruit Pulp

-To calculate the euclidean distances with respect to the mean of the data, use the following function:
+To calculate the Euclidean distances, use the following function:

 Deuclidiana(Datos)